roylyh/lighthouse-web-notes/Java/Spring/SpringD1.md

 - greater modularity of a program
 - greater ease in testing a program by isolating a component or mocking its dependencies, and allowing components to communicate through contracts
 DI (Dependency Injection)
 Dependency injection is a pattern we can use to implement IoC, where the control being inverted is setting an object's dependencies.
+**One of the main features of the Spring framework is the IoC (Inversion of Control) container.
+The Spring IoC container is responsible for managing the objects of an application.
+It uses dependency injection to achieve inversion of control.**

 ## Bean Scopes
 The scope of a bean defines the life cycle and visibility of that bean in the contexts we use it.